 Now, Ben & Jerry’s and the ACLU are joining the chorus of voices saying they’re tired of waiting and urgent action is needed.
 If a person unfamiliar with the brand currently visits Ben & Jerry’s site, they might not even realize that it’s for the largest ice cream seller in the country rather than a cannabis advocacy organization.

 This is what the Ben & Jerry’s homepage looks like as of Monday:

 “For too long, America’s drug laws have been unequally applied at great cost to Black and Brown communities.
 While no law can undo lifetimes of injustice, our nation must immediately take basic steps that an overwhelming majority of Americans support,” Cynthia Roseberry, deputy director of policy at the ACLU, stated, adding that this campaign is about “bringing the voice of Americans to their policymakers in the Capitol.”

-According to a poll released April 13, a majority of Democrats believe that legalizing marijuana should be a top or important priority for Congress—and that the issue has significant support from voters in general.
+According to a poll released April 13, most Democrats believe that legalizing marijuana should be a top or important priority for Congress—and that the issue generally has significant support from voters.

 Meanwhile, several Republican members of Congress introduced a bill in November 2021 to federally legalize and tax marijuana as an alternative to far-reaching Democratic-led reform proposals and scaled-down GOP cannabis descheduling legislation.
-The sponsor of that bill, Rep. Nancy Mace (R-SC), said she expects a committee hearing on her proposal.
+Rep. Nancy Mace (R-SC) ‘s bill sponsor expects a committee hearing on her proposal.